hasankurban/ws/content/publication/kddUC2/index.md

 ---
-title: "AReS: An AutoML Regression Service for Data Analytics and Novel Data-centric Visualizations"
+title: "Are     They What They Claim: A Comprehensive Study of Ordinary Linear Regression Among the Top Machine Learning Libraries in Python"
 authors:
+- Sam Johnson
 - Josh Elms
-- Sam Johnson
 - Madhavan K R
--  Keerthana SugasiX
+-  Keerthana Sugasi
 -  Parichit Sharma
 -  Hasan Kurban
 -  Mehmet M. Dalkilic